yeslogic/prince-docs/docs/cookbook.md

     </html>
 ```

-Note that the page-margin boxes and `@prinec-overlay` take CSS generated content, while the page area regions only move elements from HTML into the designed region.
+Note that the page-margin boxes and `@prince-overlay` take CSS generated content, while the page area regions only move elements from HTML into the designed region.

 ### Page Headers and Footers